Charlie Walk

-Early and personal life
+Early life and education

-Walk said he first wanted to work in the music industry when he was eight years old, when he listened to Boston's WRKO on his portable radio.
-Walk started out in 1987 as a college marketing representative for Sony Music Distributions New England branch while he was attending Boston University's School of Management (Questrom School Of Business).
-He graduated in 1990 with a Bachelor of Science degree in Business Administration.
+Walk listened to Boston's WRKO on his portable radio as a child and said he first wanted to work in the music industry when he was eight years old.

-Walk married Lauran Miller in 1997.
-The couple lives in Tribeca and Water Mill since 2003 and have four children.
+He attended Boston University Questrom School of Business.
+He graduated in 1990 with a Bachelor of Science degree in business administration.

 Career

 Columbia Records

-Walk worked at Columbia Records in 1990 as a marketing and promotion manager covering the Northeast Region.
-His first job was to work with the New Kids on the Block over their first days on their local promotion, trying to break them into the mainstream.
-Since 1994, he is Director, since 1997 Vice President in Pop Promotion.
+Walk began his career as a college rep for Sony Music, then CBS Records, while a student at BU.
+He was hired as a marketing and promotion manager for Columbia Records in1990.
+He worked out of the CBS Northeast distribution office in Winchester, Massachusetts.
+Among other early projects, he promoted the debut album by New Kids on the Block.

-During his time at Columbia he became vice president for promotion at the label, and was profiled by The New York Times as one of the music industry's "young guns" in 1998.
+During his time at Columbia he became vice president for promotion at the label.
+He was profiled in The New York Times in 1988.
 At Columbia he worked with Destiny's Child and Beyoncé Knowles, Will Smith, Maxwell, John Legend, Mariah Carey, The Fugees, Lauryn Hill, Wyclef Jean, John Mayer, Bruce Springsteen, and Aerosmith.

 He was named executive vice president, promotion, in 2000 from the position of senior vice president of pop promotion.
-In 2004, he was promoted to executive vice president of creative marketing and promotion at Columbia where he was in charge of developing strategies in non-traditional marketing areas, along with licensing.
+In 2004, he was promoted to executive vice president of creative marketing and promotion at Columbia where he was in charge of developing non-traditional marketing strategies.

 Epic Records

 In December 2005, Walk became president of Epic Records.
 Jessica Simpson moved from Columbia to Epic to follow Walk.
 He also worked with the label’s established artists, including RedOne.

 He also created a partnership with ABC to integrate Epic artists with their programming, which enabled viewers to purchase songs they heard on ABC television shows.
-Walk also broke new artists at Epic including The Script, Sean Kingston, The Fray, Sara Bareilles and Natasha Bedingfield.
+He led the campaigns that broke new artists including The Script, Sean Kingston, The Fray, Sara Bareilles and Natasha Bedingfield.
 He was let go from the label in December 2008.